Your free business.com+ membership unlocks exclusive tech deals and advisor support

 PEOs

-Mark Berry, a senior human resource specialist with Insperity PEO, noted the distinct difference between what a PEO does and does not do.
+Mark Berry, a senior human resource specialist with Insperity, emphasized the distinction between what a PEO does — and does not — provide.

-“When you enter a co-employment relationship with a PEO, the PEO becomes the professional employer of your workforce, providing the services and benefits,” Berry told us.
-“It does not, however, provide any of the staff.
-The operating employer, not the PEO, maintains control of the company decision-making, including managing employees, employee hiring and termination decisions.”
+“When you enter a co-employment relationship with a PEO, the PEO becomes the professional employer of your workforce by providing HR services and employee benefits,” Berry explained.
+“It does not, however, supply the staff.
+The operating employer maintains control over business decisions, including day-to-day management, hiring and termination.”

 TipBottom line